-Library & Knowledge Services (LKS) are bringing their skills and experience to bear right through the processes around these documents – from supporting the ongoing evidence requirements to providing a hosting platform and supporting effective retrieval.
+Library & Knowledge Services (LKS) are bringing their skills and experience to bear on the processes for these documents:

-This toolkit examines some of the ways that LKS teams are working in an embedded way in this area and provides a wide range of examples of how your service might deepen its involvement.
+This toolkit examines some of the ways LKS teams are working in an embedded way in this area.
+It provides a range of examples of how your service might deepen its involvement.

 The evidence base for this toolkit draws on

-· Hand searches of HLG Conferences back to 2008 and proceeds of a Guidelines Study Day – What’s new and the librarian’s role on 3rd November 2015 at Glenfield Hospital, Leicester.
+- Hand searches of HLG Conferences back to 2008 and proceedings of the Guidelines Study Day – What’s new and the librarian’s role on 3rd November 2015 at Glenfield Hospital, Leicester.

 Library involvement has been explored across three themes:

-If you wish to discuss the contents of the toolkit or have carried out work locally that you think should be reflected within it please contact one of the authors:
+If you wish to discuss the contents of the toolkit or have carried out work locally that you think should be reflected in it, contact one of the authors: